jotadrilo/rubbi-sh/README.md

 This is a Go and Shell tool that provides a sandbox directory for rubbish.

-If you usually run tons of commands, generating garbage everywhere, you need a place to work without generating dirty left overs.
+If you usually run tons of commands that generate garbage, wherever you are, you need an easy way to access a temporary folder where to run these tasks.

 ```
 > jotadrilo @ ~ $ rubcd